yabellini/SitioAcademico/content/blog/2024-07-28-rOpenSci-2years-Writing-Speaking-Teaching-en/index.md

 ## Talks

 Some community managers are the visible faces of the community, so part of our job is to give talks in different places and for different audiences.
+Like the blog posts, part of my job also involves **proposing and supporting** people in our community to give talks about rOpenSci (but we'll talk about that in more detail in another blog post).

 I enjoy giving talks, explaining what we do, and sharing what I have learned, so I will generally say yes to an invitation to give a talk.
 Especially if the event is online, it is very easy for me to participate.
 I also send proposals to events and conferences.